SAP-docs/preview.developer.concur.com/src/api-reference/direct-connects/hotel-service-4/HotelService4.markdown

 ```

-Lead rate is the lowest average nightly rate, before taxes and fees
+Lead rate is the lowest nightly rate averaged over the stay, before taxes and fees

 ### Properties